rohan1596gupta/python_projects/README.md

-implementation of K Means Algorithm from scratch.
+Implementation of K Means Algorithm from scratch.
 Used MNIST digit dataset.